 Full measurements and directions included in the printable recipe card below.

 Prepare your pasta by cooking in well salted water for about 2 minutes less than package directions.
-Reserve 1 cup of pasta water, drain the pasta and set aside.
+Reserve 1 cup of pasta water, then drain the pasta and set aside.

-While the pasta cooks, melt 2 tablespoons of butter with 2 tablespoons of olive oil in a large skillet over medium-high heat.
+Melt 2 tablespoons of butter with 2 tablespoons of olive oil in a large skillet over medium-high heat.
 Ensure scallops are dry and the side muscle has been removed.
 Season both sides with salt and a little pepper.

-When pan is hot, add sea scallops in a single layer, being careful not to overcrowd the pan.
-Don’t touch the scallops for about 3 minutes, allowing them to sear well and brown.
 The scallops will be cooked about 75% of the way through before you turn them.
 Flip and cook another 90 seconds, until cooked through.
 Remove them to a plate and tent with foil.

 To the same pan add raw shrimp, lightly seasoned with salt and pepper.
-Saute for 2-3 minutes until pink and cooked through.
+Sauté for 2-3 minutes until pink and cooked through.
 Remove to the same plate as the scallops and leave tented with foil.

-To the same pan, add a tablespoon of butter, along with finely diced shallots, garlic cloves, crushed red pepper, 1/2 teaspoon of salt and a pinch of black pepper.
-Sauté until fragrant – about 2-3 minutes.
+To the same pan, add a tablespoon of butter, along with finely diced shallots, garlic cloves, crushed red pepper, ½ teaspoon of salt and a pinch of black pepper.
+Sauté until fragrant, about 2-3 minutes.

 Add white wine to the skillet and bring to a simmer, cooking long enough to reduce by about half (3-4 minutes).
-Once reduced, add 1/2 cup of the salted pasta water to the wine sauce, along with 2 tablespoons of fresh parsley and the lemon zest.
+Once reduced, add ½ cup of the salted pasta water to the wine sauce, along with 2 tablespoons of fresh parsley and the lemon zest.
 Taste and adjust seasoning.

 FAQ’s and Serving Suggestions: